ScooloV/bbpedia/docs/core_rules/league_and_exhibition_play.md

 * After the player has been re-drafted, roll a D6 for each characteristic reduction they have suffered, applying a +1 modifier to the dice roll if the team has an apothecary:

-- On a roll of 4+, some time off and some intensive therapy has done the job and the characteristic is restored.
+&emsp;- On a roll of 4+, some time off and some intensive therapy has done the job and the characteristic is restored.
 However, such injuries often leave their mark and the player will gain a Niggling Injury.

-- On a roll of 1-3, the player's injury has not yet fully healed.
+&emsp;- On a roll of 1-3, the player's injury has not yet fully healed.
 The characteristic reduction being rolled for remains.

 Note that if the player has suffered more than one characteristic reduction, you should roll for each separately.